andjelatodorovic/MachineLearning/README.md

 # MachineLearning
-My solutions to the complete Machine Learning Course by Andrew Ng on Coursera
+My solutions to the complete Machine Learning Course by Andrew Ng on Coursera.
+Additional notes on each of the weeks are to be uploaded.